saiedhosni/www/README.md

 Awards
 ------
-On May 12, 2018, the site is nominated as **Website Of The Day** on CSS Design Awards and won **best UI**, **best UX** and **best Innovation** awards.
+On May 12, 2018, the site is awarded as **Website Of The Day** on CSS Design Awards and won **best UI**, **best UX** and **best Innovation** awards.
 CSS Design Awards is an international web design and development award platform that honors and showcases freelance designers, studios and agencies for work that pushes the boundaries of UI, UX and innovative development.

 [![Website Of The Day – CSS Design Awards](https://raw.github.com/studiomotio/www1/master/cssda-wotd.png "Website Of The Day – CSS Design Awards")](https://www.cssdesignawards.com/sites/studio-motio/32875)&nbsp;
 [![Best UI Design – CSS Design Awards](https://raw.github.com/studiomotio/www1/master/cssda-best-ui-design.png "Best UI Design – CSS Design Awards")](https://www.cssdesignawards.com/sites/studio-motio/32875)&nbsp;